jklmnn/directory2rss/README.md

 # directory2rss

 directory2rss is a small tool that generates an RSS feed from Apache and nginx index pages to notify about changes.
-It sets up a small webserver that takes the target URL as request and returns the generated RSS feed.
+It sets up a small webserver that takes the target URL as parameter and returns the generated RSS feed.

 <h1 style="color:red">Disclaimer</h1>